jessebuckmann/sample_preparation_module/projects/CavendishTorsionBalance_by_Geert_and_Jillis/Specifications.md

 | heigth | 35 |

 # Vibration control
 The experiment is vulnerable to low frequency vibrations.
 The natural frequency of the balance is 1 Hz.
+Therefore a low pass frequency dampening system with a thershold of 0.1 Hz would be desirable.
+0.1-10 Hz couples strongly to our pendulum.